-By the end of my webinar, they will be able to play their first song on the piano.
+- By the end of my webinar, they will be able to play their first song on the piano.

-By the end of my webinar, they will be able to plan their next family vacation for under $2500.
+- By the end of my webinar, they will be able to plan their next family vacation for under $2500.

-You’ve probably watched dozens of YouTube videos and read a bunch of recipes online but….
+You’ve probably watched dozens of YouTube videos and read a bunch of recipes online, but….

-- You still have no set menu
+- You still have no set menu.

-After this webinar you’ll...
+By the time this webinar is over, you’ll...

 - Have 3 different menus to choose from

-- Know when to start prepping and still look cool as a cucumber
+- Know when to start prepping

 - Know exactly how to cook each dish (with cheat-sheets to go along)